 When you use the ServerGuide Setup and Installation CD, you do not need setup diskettes.
 You can use the CD to configure any supported IBM server model.
-The setup program provides a list of tasks that are required to set up your server model.
-On a server with a ServeRAID adapter or integrated SCSI controller with RAID capabilities, you can run the SCSI RAID configuration program to create logical drives.
+The

 Note: Features and functions can vary slightly with different versions of the ServerGuide program.